jirau/simple-api/README.md

 <h3>Tutorial: Deploying a cloud-native microservice in the IBM Kubernetes Service, going beyond deploying a Hello World application container.</h3>

-<p>By following this tutorial, you will be able to exercise all the steps necessary to deploy a cloud-native microservice in the IBM Kubernetes Service by leveraging the IBM Cloud toolchain automation.</p>
+<p>By following this tutorial, you will be able to exercise all the steps necessary to deploy a cloud-native microservice in the IBM Kubernetes Service (IKS) by leveraging IBM Cloud's toolchain automation.</p>
 <br>
 <b>Prerequisites</b>
 <li>You will need an IBM Cloud Account.
 If you don't have one, you can sign up for a free trial.</li>